bezbrain/Let-s-paractice-js-Guess-The-Colour-Game/README.md

 ### Summary

-Visit the web app and click "About Game" to know more about the game and play with your friend
+Visit the web app and click **About Game** to know more about the game and play with your friends.

 You can visit the finished work [here](https://guesscolorgamegcg.netlify.app/)